-Be it the Statue of Liberty in a US travel blog or a sketch of the human DNA in a term paper on genetics: Images are part and parcel of many text genres.
-Granted, most people will recognize both the statue and the DNA – but in many other cases, an image caption is helpful or even necessary to put the motif into context.
-Luckily, Ulysses 17 improved the handling of captions in the app. 😜
+Whether it’s the Statue of Liberty in a US travel blog or a sketch of the human DNA in a term paper on genetics: Images are part and parcel of many text genres.
+Granted, most people will recognize both the statue and the DNA – but in many other cases, an image caption is helpful or even necessary to give context to the subject at hand.
+Luckily, Ulysses 17 has improved the handling of captions in the app. 😜

 When you export a text as PDF or DOCX file, image captions will now be included.
-(Before, the inclusion was limited to HTML and ePub export as well as publishing.)
+(In previous versions, the inclusion was limited to HTML and ePub export as well as publishing.)
 Even better: Captions are now also displayed on the preview of an image in the editor!

 You’ll find further information about image handling in Ulysses in our recently updated tutorial, namely:

 - how to insert images into your texts, no matter if they’re stored locally or online;

 - how to customize the image previews in the editor;

 - how to edit the export settings of an image, for example, its size;

 - and how to attach an image, in case you’d like to have it in reach but not included in the text itself.